-My journey as an instigator and troublemaker in the industry began in 1994 when I discovered the Web.
+My journey as an instigator and troublemaker in the industry began in 1994 when I discovered the possibilities of the web.
 I registered my employer’s first domain, designed and launched my first website, and I was hooked.
 I quit my job and my employer became my first client.
 I established my first company, Horizon Media Group, with branding, design and web in focus.

 In early 2000, with the wave of new startups, I co-founded Ottawa’s first creative co-working space, Borealis, a high tech startup incubator which provided fully serviced and equipped studio space for 20 startups.
 Unfortunately, during the second year in operation and lack of funding we were forced to close our doors.
 It became an important learning experience in my entrepreneurial journey.
-During the turmoil of the shutdown of Borealis, I decided to merge Horizon Media Group with another company in 2002 and take on the role of Business Development and Solutions Manager.
+During the turmoil of the shutdown of Borealis, I decided to merge Horizon Media Group with another company in 2002 and join their leadership team as Business Development and Solutions Manager.

 In 2004, my excitement for the production of new ideas brewed into establishing a new creative think-tank, The Other Side Studios, a production studio for entertainment services and products ranging from social networking events to innovative and interactive digital media products.
 Productions included: Clickathon, a series of stock photography events; City Hunters, an urban photography scavenger hunts; Tikiosk, an online ticketing platform for events.
 That year, I also led the creation of digitalOttawa — an initiative supported by the Ottawa Centre for Research and Innovation (now InvestOttawa) to connect Ottawa’s digital media community with each other by hosting monthly events and an online community portal.

 In 2006, I branched out to Montreal to join Codency, a holding company, as a Director.
 By the end of my assignment, I had recruited a world class team, managed and advised in the creation of a number of projects and new startups (Pixilis, Diamancy, Gigasize and Needen).